Common questions about the AXIS protocol.

 Is there evidence that AXIS improves AI exchange?

-AI language models independently describe the same effects when working with AXIS: reduced conversational drift, fewer tokens spent on interpretation, and more precise responses.
-Each identifies the same core mechanism: when the role of a message is explicit from the start, less processing goes toward intent-guessing and more goes toward the actual task.
-That convergence across independent systems is meaningful evidence.
+Eight independent AI architectures describe the same effects when working with AXIS: reduced drift, fewer tokens spent on interpretation, more precise responses.
+The mechanism is consistent , when the role of a message is explicit, less processing goes toward inference and more goes toward execution.
+The same effect applies to AI-to-AI exchange: a sending system marks its output with explicit intent signals, the receiving system acts immediately without guessing.
+The result compounds across automated pipelines.